JMerlugoF/JMerlugoF/README.md

 <br>
 😉 - My name is João
 <br>
-🤓 - I'm an undergraduate and master's student in Software Engineering.
+🤓 - I'm an undergraduate and master's student in Software Engineering
 <br>
 🎂 - 22y
 <br>